Yousha/PDLC-Phases-Documentation-Matrix/README.md

 A good reference matrix mapping documentation, diagrams, and deliverables to each phase of the Product Development Life Cycle.

-This shows the phases involved in producing a product (digital or physical), and within each phase, what documents and diagrams need to be created.
+This shows the phases involved in producing a software product, and within each phase, what documents and diagrams need to be created.
 So that the output of one phase becomes the input for the next phase.

 💡 So instead of diving straight into code, making chaos, skipping the early project stages, or hiring a product designer at first... developers can rely on this!